 Other Teach Me Wall Street alumni have similar stories where they used what they learned in our classes to develop and execute community service and leadership projects to make them stand out to college admissions officers

 Expert Guidance and Mentoring

 Annaline Dinkelmann, the owner of Teach Me Wall Street, worked in investment banking and compliance for many years and had a career as a day trader.

 She and the Teach Me Wall Street team serve as great mentors for college-bound students.
 They provide students with an understanding of the college decision-making process and give them the resources and guidance necessary to create standout projects and make informed college application decisions.

 They also focus on career skills and exploration, giving students a leg-up on the competition.

 For parents looking for guidance to find the right extracurricular activities, check out the parent workshops at Extracurricular Guru.
 They are chockfull of resources and expert advice.

 Interactive and Peer-to-Peer Engagement

-There’s plenty of opportunity for peer-to-peer engagement as well in our financial extracurricular programs for middle and high schoolers.
+There’s plenty of opportunity for peer-to-peer engagement as well in our financial extracurricular programs for high schoolers.